 Twin River Rd to Newald Tower Rd is 5.8 miles of river and a shuttle distance of 6.7 miles.
-For several years there has been a growing obstruction between the 4th and 5th drops (of 8) in Holmes Rapids that requires a short but snarly drag-around on the right.
-The reward of this section is always NT Rapids.
+For several years there has been a growing obstruction (between the 4th and 5th of eight drops in Holmes Rapids) that requires a short, snarly drag-around on the right.
+The reward of this section is NT Rapids.

-Hwy 139 to Twin River Rd. is 7.1 miles of river and a shuttle distance of 5.1 miles.
-Half of the length of river in this stretch is through marshland.
-There is a massive tanglewood obstruction in the middle of McDougal Rapids that requires a 1,800 foot (river-left) portage, mostly through upland forests.
+Hwy 139 to Twin River Rd. is 7.1 miles of river with a shuttle distance of 5.1 miles.
+Half of this stretch is through marshland.
+There is a massive obstruction in the middle of McDougal Rapids that requires a 1,800 foot (river-left) portage, mostly through upland forests.

 MacArthur Pine Rd. to Hwy 139 is 4.6 to 7.0 miles of river and a shuttle distance of 10-11 miles depending on where you take out.
-There is much potential for seriously dangerous strainers, down trees and challenging rapids.
+Expect strainers, down trees and challenging rapids.
 Ratings on the unnamed rapids are only a guess of what they might rate with adequate flows.
 This stretch has a massive beaver dam and a couple of smaller ones.
-Between Old 139 and the current Hwy 139 the river becomes braided and rocky, as it goes through a dense alder thicket that is not worth trying.
-End the trip in the town of Popple River at Old Hwy 139 or portage downriver to Hwy 139.
+Between Old 139 and (new) Hwy.139, the river becomes braided and rocky, as it goes through a dense alder thicket that is seriously not worth trying.
+End the trip in the town of Popple River at Old Hwy 139 or expect to portage down to Hwy 139.

 At the uppermost listed put-in, drainage area (as calculated by USGS StreamStats 4.0 beta software) is 36.8 square miles.
 This is roughly 1/4 the drainage at the gauge (Popple River, near Fence), thus flows here could be roughly 1/4th the gauge reading.
 Expect the gauge to lag flows up here on both rise and fall.